 Like everything else cosmetic, eyebrows also have their own trends.
 From full and natural to pencil-thin and arched, brows are constantly evolving.
 While their fullness, shape, and style change over the years, the one thing that remains the same is their importance in framing the face.
 Because of that, many consider the eyebrows to be the most important facial feature.
-In fact, symmetrical and tamed eyebrows can make someone look polished even on a makeup free day.
+In fact, symmetrical and tamed eyebrows can make someone look polished even on a makeup free-day.

-If you’re not entirely satisfied with your natural brows, fortunately there are a number of ways to refresh them.
+If you’re not entirely satisfied with your natural brows, fortunately, there are a number of ways to refresh them.
 Waxing, tweezing, and threading have long been popular options to tame and shape eyebrows.
 On the other hand, eyebrow pencils, brow gels, and powders have been an inexpensive way to thicken and fill out brows for those with more sparse brows.
 Electrolysis and eyebrow tattoos have also been popular for people looking for more permanent solutions.

 So, how does everyone in Hollywood have perfect eyebrows?
 I’ll give you a hint: It's not because of their makeup artists!
-It is because of a semi-permanent treatment that leaves you with natural looking and beautiful brows called microblading.
+It is because of a semi-permanent treatment that leaves you with natural-looking and beautiful brows called microblading.
 Like electrolysis and eyebrow tattooing, it requires a little bit of an investment but microblading will last you for one to two years.

 Eyebrow microblading is a semi-permanent makeup technique that uses a super-fine pen to deposit pigment into the skin.
 Because the tip is so fine (the tip is actually made up of a bundle of 12 to 15 tiny little needles), it can create hair-like strokes so natural looking that it can be hard to tell real hair apart from the ink.
-While the process sounds like a traditional cosmetic tattoo, it is actually quite different because the microblade needles only penetrate the superficial layers of skin, making the technique semi-permanent unlike tattooing which is permanent.
+While the process sounds like a traditional cosmetic tattoo, it is actually quite different because the microblade needles only penetrate the superficial layers of the skin, making the technique semi-permanent, unlike tattooing which is permanent.

 Microblading is done manually with a handheld tool, not by an automated machine.
 Technicians meticulously draw the strokes on one by one and pay close attention to detail.
-During the first hour, technicians draw on the eyebrows with removable pencil to determine what the ideal shape and fullness should look like.
-Afterwards, they take a photo and line it up with a grid to make sure the eyebrows are perfectly symmetrical – you don’t want mismatching eyebrows, right!?
+During the first hour, technicians draw on the eyebrows with a removable pencil to determine what the ideal shape and fullness should look like.
+Afterward, they take a photo and line it up with a grid to make sure the eyebrows are perfectly symmetrical – you don’t want mismatching eyebrows, right!?
 Once the eyebrow shape has been determined, technicians will apply a topical numbing cream and a liquid anesthetic to minimize any pain.
 Depending on the client’s preference, the technician will choose a needle from a variety of diameters to control the thickness of each hair stroke.
-The diameter is customizable to each client because it is important the microbladed hairs match the width of the native brow hairs to make the eyebrows look as natural as possible.
+The diameter is customizable to each client because it is important that the microbladed hairs match the width of the native brow hairs to make the eyebrows look as natural as possible.

 As with other tattoos, there is no downtime for microblading, although it can take about two weeks for scabs to fully heal.
 Microblading patients are encouraged to avoid heat and sun exposure, eyebrow makeup, swimming, and facials for one week following the treatment.
-Additionally, many salons offer creams or skin care products to use post procedure to help the healing process.
+Additionally, many salons offer creams or skincare products to use post-procedure to help the healing process.

 Unlike traditional Microblading, Microfeathering™ requires the patient to already have natural eyebrow hair.
 The technique is to work with the native hair and mimic the hair’s natural growth pattern for the utmost natural look.
 The goal is to fill in gaps within the existing eyebrow rather than creating an entirely new one.
-Because of this, after the initial appointment most clients are instructed to have a grow out period of four to six months to ensure they have enough natural hair for best results.
+Because of this, after the initial appointment, most clients are instructed to have a grow-out period of four to six months to ensure they have enough natural hair for best results.

 Compared to Microblading, Microfeathering™ has similar maintenance.
 The treatment is a two-part process, with touch-up’s one to two months after the first session.
 Because Microfeathering™ has finer strokes compared to microblading, it lasts slightly less as long.
-It is expected to last around eight to twelve months depending on the person.
+It is expected to last around eight to 12 months depending on the person.

 This type of microshading has a two-tone effect — à la ombré hair.
 The tails of the brow are darker and fade into light color as it reaches the start of the eyebrow.
 It is a better option for someone looking for a trendier brow or someone with a darker skin tone.